Cashew Fruit from Goa & Konkan

 Cashew fruit pairs well with strawberries, mangoes, blueberries, coconut, spinach, kale, and cinnamon.

-The fruits begin to spoil simply for several hours when it falls from the tree.
-Therefore it ought to be used directly for the best flavor.
+The fruits spoil simply for several hours when they fall from the tree.
+Therefore, it ought to be used directly for the best flavour.

 In Goa, Kerala, Karnataka & Orissa, India, the fruit is used to create feni, sturdy alcohol made of mashed flesh and hard juice distilled multiple times.

 The fruits are generally trodden by foot to press out the foremost quantity of liquid as attainable before the fermentation method.

 In India, Mozambique, and the United Republic of Tanzania, the Cashew fruit is also hard into a potent liquor in numerous ways.

 Tropical regions of northeast Brazil Cashew fruit is native to and has been growing wild.

 They started exporting the seeds and increasing the cultivated trees in Africa and Asia.

 The trees continued to unfold across the tropical climates and grew wild outside cultivation.

 These days, it is found in fewer quantities at native markets in South America, Central America, the Caribbean, Africa, Asia, and other geographic regions.